-Face masks or face coverings are recommended in the building and classrooms.
+Face masks or face coverings are mandatory in the building and classrooms.
 Students are required to have their temperatures scanned when entering the building.
-By registering for a class, the student is committing to following current and future safety measures.
-Students are asked to monitor themselves in regard to sickness and are expected to consider the health of themselves and others before entering the building.
+By registering for a class, the student is committing to wear a mask at all times in the school building and to follow all current and future safety measures.
+Online classes have been put in place to offset the number of students in the classrooms, as well as to provide education to those students who do not feel comfortable entering the building at this time.
+Students enrolled in online courses will not be permitted to attend in person but will be permitted to use the studios outside of class times if social distancing is maintained.
+The number of visitors, staff, and students in the Glassell School is limited, and students may not be given access to the studios if social distancing cannot be maintained.
+Students are asked to monitor themselves in regard to social distancing and sickness and are expected to consider the health of themselves and others before entering the building.
 The building will be cleaned and sanitized more frequently to ensure the safety of students and instructors.
 Students who fail to follow safety instructions may be dismissed from the school, as outlined in the discipline policy.